-The Whitney, in collaboration with the Hudson River Park Trust, is developing a permanent public art project by David Hammons (b.
-1943) that will be located in Hudson River Park along the southern edge of Gansevoort Peninsula, directly across from the Museum.
+The Whitney, in collaboration with Hudson River Park, has developed a permanent public art project by David Hammons (b.
+1943).
+Entitled Day's End (2014–21), this monumental installation is located in Hudson River Park along the southern edge of Gansevoort Peninsula, directly across from the Museum.

-Day’s End, proposed to the Whitney by Hammons, takes inspiration from Gordon Matta-Clark's 1975 artwork of the same name.
-Matta-Clark cut five openings into the Pier 52 shed that formerly occupied the site.
-Hammons's artwork will be an open structure that precisely follows the outlines, dimensions, and location of the original shed—and like Matta-Clark's work, it will offer an extraordinary place to experience the waterfront.
-Affixed to the shore on the south edge of Gansevoort Peninsula, the structure will extend over the water, employing the thinnest possible support system.
-Hammons's work will appear evanescent and ethereal, seeming to shimmer and almost disappear, changing with the light of day and atmospheric conditions.
-It will also allude to the history of New York’s waterfront—from the heyday of its shipping industry to the reclaimed piers that became a gathering place for the gay community.
+Proposed to the Whitney by Hammons, Day's End takes inspiration from an artwork of the same name by Gordon Matta-Clark (1943–78).
+In 1975, Matta-Clark cut five openings into the Pier 52 shed that formerly occupied the site.
+Hammons's Day's End is an open structure that precisely follows the outlines, dimensions, and location of the original shed—and, like Matta-Clark's intervention, it will offer an extraordinary place to experience the waterfront.

-Learn more about the project in the press release.
+Read more about the project in an essay by the Museum's director.

 In the News